kpagacz/elv/README.md

 - downloading riddles' description
 - downloading a riddle's input for a given year and day
 - submitting answers to a riddle
+- automatically guessing what part of the riddle you want to submit
 - getting the official leaderboards for a given year
 - guessing the year and day of a riddle based on the current date
 - caching `AoC` responses whenever possible, so you minimize your